ClinSeq/gatk/README.md

     pindel2vcf -P pindelPrefix --gatk_compatible -r reference.fa \
                -R human_g1k_v37_decoy -d 20140127 -v pindel_variants.vcf --compact_output_limit 15

 Please refer to the [pindel website](http://gmt.genome.wustl.edu/pindel/current/) for further information on how to run pindel.
 Of note, if `--compact_output_limit 15` is omitted, the REF and ALT fields of the vcf file can be several Mb in size for long inversions, insertions or deletion.
 That results in a large and possibly unparsable vcf file (baaaaad).

 ### Not working as expected?
 Please report any bugs in the issue tracker on this site.

+## SelectPathogenicVariants

+Walker to select pathogenic variants from clinvar.

+### TL;DR

+To select variants from certain genes, run

+     java -jar ./public/external-example/target/external-example-1.0-SNAPSHOT.jar -T SelectPathogenicVariants \
+     -V public/testdata/dakl/clinvar_20140807.vcf -R ~/genome/human_g1k_v37_decoy.fasta -o ~/tmp/tmp.vcf -G BRCA1 -G BRCA2

+To select pathogenic variants from all genes, run

+    java -jar ./public/external-example/target/external-example-1.0-SNAPSHOT.jar -T SelectPathogenicVariants \
+    -V public/testdata/dakl/clinvar_20140807.vcf -R ~/genome/human_g1k_v37_decoy.fasta -o ~/tmp/tmp.vcf -G BRCA1 -G BRCA2

+### Parameters

+Arguments for SelectPathogenicVariants:

+Arguments for SelectPathogenicVariants:
+ -V,--variant <variant>      Input VCF file
+ -o,--out <out>              File to which variants should be written -G,--genes <genes>          String of gene names from which variants are selected.
+Multiple allowed.
+If not specified,
+                             all genes are selected -GI,--GENEINFO <GENEINFO>   Name of the field containing gene info.

 ## Compile me

 You need maven to compile the GATK.

     git clone https://github.com/dakl/gatk.git gatk-klevebring
     cd gatk-klevebring

 I usually skip compiling Queue:

     mvn verify -P\!queue

-The resulting jar file is `target/GenomeAnalysisTK.jar`
+The resulting jar file is `./public/external-example/target/external-example-1.0-SNAPSHOT.jar`

 ## See also